Advance Dental Extractions:

 If you have a tooth that needs an extraction and it has been described as a difficult extraction or a surgical extraction then you should contact us.
 We perform all types of extractions from simple extractions to soft tissue and more advance surgical extractions, including broken teeth or bone impacted wisdom teeth and/or tooth root rests.

-An extensive long post-graduation academic training in oral surgery and access to a large selection of medications, tools and instruments makes us able to provide a very fast and effective service for patients with acute dental pain.
+An extensive long post-graduation academic training and access to a large selection of medications, tools and instruments makes us able to provide a very fast and effective service for patients with acute dental pain.
 Our access to different suturing materials and in depth knowledge about suturing techniques and soft tissue handling will reduce the risk for infections and will result in a much faster healing time for our patients.

 In order to minimize the risk for infection, pain, swelling and to aid healing please follow the advice provided here.